mwong510ca/15Puzzle_OptimalSolver/Solver Enhancement - Advanced version.md

 1. If the initial estimate is way off the optimal solution, it waste a lot of time to scan all the boards until it reach the solution depth.
 Boost the initial estimate will reduce the search time.

-  The maximum moves of 15 puzzle is 80, and there 17 boards of it.
+  The maximum moves of 15 puzzle is 80, and there are 17 boards of it.
 Let's take a start point of the selected 80 move board as below and the end point is goal state.
-  I also use the start point as goal state.
+  I also use the start point as the goal state.
 Now I can have 2 estimates instead of 1, one towards the goal state and the other one towards the 80 move board.
   If I take a board on the shortest path to the 80 move board that is 5 moves to the 80 move board.
 Which means it is exactly (80 - 5) 75 moves towards the goal state.
   If the is off the shortest path and it take 5 moves to the 80 move board, it take at least 75+ moves to the goal state.
     <pre>